tomwiddows/peak-district-pictures/README.md

 As stated above, this section on small screens contains both images.
 The light blue background is applied to the first of these on small screens so that the pattern of text + image, text + image, text + image is copied by the background.

+### visit.html Features

 ![Visit page section 1 - medium and large](assets/images/visit-section1-lg.png)
 ![Visit page section 1 - small](assets/images/visit-section1-sm.png)

 The first section of visit.html contains an introduction to the page and a contents box.
 These are paced in a bootstrap grid systen of two columns on medium and larger screens, and are set to take up the full width of small screens.
 The contents box has the same colour scheme as the navigation bar and footer to make it stand out.

+The rest of the visit.html page consists of the location titles which link to google maps and an image and description of the location.
+The page follows the same alternating pattern of white and light blue backgrounds.